 Centralized collaboration: A quality digital asset management system empowers teams to collaborate.
 The right solution will foster efficiency in content creation, management, approval, and distribution.

-Helpful automation: Automated workflows make everyday tasks like asset tagging, optimizing content, and search easier.
+Helpful automation: Automated workflows make everyday tasks like asset tagging, optimizing content, and searching easier.
 Look for a tool that uses AI to enhance the user experience and enable predictive search.

 User-friendly interface: Navigating and searching for assets should be intuitive and straightforward.
 The system should offer optimization features that create value and enable digital rights management (DRM).
 Look for a highly searchable database that empowers your internal and external stakeholders.